 I0=Continuous storage mode.
 In=Set data store size to n (1 to 500).

 In the continuous data torage mode (I0), storage will not stop after the buffer is filled (500 readings), but will proceed back to the first memory location and start overwriting data.
 With the Innn command, the storage process will stop when the defined number of readings have been stored.
 In this case the buffer is considered to be full.

-- 1. The storage process will start when either the Q or I command is sent over the bus. - The data store is disable by sending an F command that places the instrument in a different function. - 3.
+- 1. With the instrument in the T6 or T7 external trigger mode, the storage process can be started by pressing the front panel TRIGGER button after the instrument is returned to local operation (LOCAL button). - 2.
+The data store is disable by sending an F command that places the instrument in a different function. - 3.
 The instrument must be in a valid operating state in order to use the high speed data store capabilities.
 The high speed intervals are 1ms, 2ms, 3ms and 4ms.
 Valid commands are listed in Table 3-13. - 4.
 With S2 or S3 asserted, the fastest valid storage interval (I) is 40msec.
 An interval less than 40msec will result in a short period error when the storage process is started.
 Readings will be stored as fast as the instrument can run. - 5.
 Either during or after the storage process, readings may be recalled by using the B1 command as described in the last paragraph.
-Also, the highest, lowest and average reading is a full buffer can be recalled by suing the appropriate U commands.
+Also, the highest, lowest and average reading in a full buffer can be recalled by sending the appropriate U commands.
 See paragraph 3.10.18 for information on using the U commands.

-Upon power-up or after the instrument receives a DCL or SDC command, the Model 193 will return to the default condition.
+Upon power-up or after the instrument receives a DCL or SDC command, the Model 193A will return to the default condition.